lazerl0rd/hugo-theme-codex/README.md

 ### Pagination

 Every post created in `./blog` will enable pagination (previous and next post).
-You can manually remove them by removing `pagination = true` in specific post.
-If you wish to disable them completly, remove `pagination = true` from archetypes/blog.md
+You can manually remove them by removing `pagination: true` in specific post.
+If you wish to disable them completly, remove `pagination: true` from archetypes/blog.md

 ### Favicon